Yashkrit-Singh/hardhat_Project_ChaiDapp/README.md

    npx hardhat node

 2. Deploy the Contract:
-   - In a new terminal, deploy the contract (on local hardhat environment network):
+   - In a new terminal, deploy the contract on the local Hardhat network:

            npx hardhat run scripts/deploy.js --network localhost
-   - To deploy the contract to a testnet (like Sepolia), update the hardhat.config.cjs with your API keys and deploy it:
+   - To deploy the contract to a testnet (like Sepolia), update the hardhat.config.cjs file with your API keys and deploy it:

            npx hardhat run scripts/deploy.js --network sepolia